Location: Aquatic Animal Health Research

 Objective:

-As the largest aquaculture industry in the United States, catfish farming accounts for about 75% of total U.S. finfish aquaculture production, in which the channel catfish female by blue catfish male hybrid constitutes nearly 60% of the harvest.
+As the largest aquaculture industry in the U.S., catfish farming accounts for about 70% of total U.S. finfish aquaculture production, in which the channel catfish female by blue catfish male hybrid constitutes nearly 60% of the harvest.
 The major bottleneck for hybrid catfish breeding is high-quality sperm production as blue catfish reach sexual maturity in 4 to 7 years, and sperm is collected through a lethal testis removal procedure.
 The fact that semen can only be stripped once from these males requires a substantial economic investment in sperm.
 In contrast, female channel catfish reach sexual maturity earlier (after 3 years), and their eggs can be readily hand-stripped for artificial fertilization, allowing the animal to survive and provide eggs during the next spawning season.
 These paternal complications suggest that sperm production, in terms of quality and quantity, is a major bottleneck for hybrid catfish embryo production, making healthy sperm more valuable than eggs in reproduction.
-The objective on this project is to alleviate this problem through the development of sperm cryopreservation protocols for commercial-scale applications to conserve sperm in case of disease outbreaks, reduce male broodstock numbers, facilitate breeding, and conserve genetic variability in domesticated populations; thereby drastically improving hatchery efficiency and profitability.
+To alleviate this problem, sperm cryopreservation protocols are being developed for commercial-scale applications to conserve sperm in case of disease outbreaks, reduce male broodstock numbers, facilitate breeding, and conserve genetic variability in domesticated populations; drastically improving hatchery efficiency and profitability.
+In this regard, the USDA-ARS Animal Germplasm Program houses sperm from >350 blue catfish frozen in perpetuity.
+Farmers have also expressed great interest in establishing their own frozen gene banks.
+Thus, cryogenic technologies are now gaining importance.
+Unfortunately, a high degree of individual variabilities among fresh, cryopreserved, and refrigerated sperm is reported, resulting in huge variations in hatch rate (0 to 90%) in the farming practice.
+Our limited understanding of the mechanisms involved in reproductive health and sperm quality is hindering industry growth.

 Approach: